clobrano/LogBook/tasks/tasks-prd-logbook.md

   - [x] 2.2 Implement function to load configuration from a TOML file using TDD.
   - [x] 2.3 Implement function to save configuration to a TOML file using TDD.
   - [x] 2.4 Implement validation for configuration parameters using TDD.
+  - [x] 2.5 Implement `logbook config` command to create a default configuration file using TDD.
 - [x] 3.0 Daily Entry Creation and Management
   - [x] 3.1 Implement function to create a new daily journal file based on the current date and naming convention using TDD.
   - [x] 3.2 Implement templating engine for daily notes, including dynamic date insertion using TDD.